Nick Morris (speedway rider): Career

 He doubled up for Somerset Rebels during the 2014 season and was part of the Somerset team that won the Premier League Four-Team Championship, which was held on 3 August 2014, at the East of England Arena.

-In 2017, he won the SGB Premiership Riders' Championship as a Swindon rider.
+In 2017, Morris won the SGB Premiership Riders' Championship as a Swindon rider.

-During the SGB Premiership 2018 while riding for Swindon he was the team captain under manager Alun Rossiter.
+During the SGB Premiership 2018 while riding for Swindon, Morris was the team captain under manager Alun Rossiter.
 He also rode for Lakeside Hammers in the SGB Championship 2018.
-The following season he rode for Wolverhampton and Somerset respectively.
+The following season, he rode for Wolverhampton and Somerset respectively.

-In 2021 and 2022, he rode for the Wolverhampton Wolves in the SGB Premiership 2021 and SGB Premiership 2022 and for the Leicester Lions in the SGB Championship 2021 and SGB Championship 2022, he topped the Leicester averages during both seasons.
+In 2021 and 2022, Morris rode for the Wolverhampton Wolves in the SGB Premiership 2021 and SGB Premiership 2022 and for the Leicester Lions in the SGB Championship 2021 and SGB Championship 2022, he topped the Leicester averages during both seasons.
 In late 2022, he won the Olympique.

-In 2023, he stayed with Leicester as they moved up a division to the SGB Premiership 2023.
+In 2023, Morris stayed with Leicester as they moved up a division to the SGB Premiership 2023.
 This resulted in his time at Wolves coming to an end and his signing for Birmingham Brummies for the SGB Championship 2023.
 In August 2023, he was banned for two years after failing to comply with an anti-doping test.

 Following the completion of his doping ban, Morris returned to speedway and signed with the Berwick Bandits for the latter half of the 2025 SGB Championship season in England.